 Different rules, standards, and levels of care apply to child trespassers.
 An attractive nuisance is an artificial condition (for example, a swimming pool) on a property owner’s land that they know or should know is likely to attract a wandering child.
 The property owner can be liable for the child’s resulting injuries if the claimant can show that a reasonable person could assume a child is likely to be lured to the dangerous condition.

-Type of McAllen Premises Liability Claims
+Type of Premises Liability Claims in McAllen

 Common types of situations that may give rise to premises liability claims include:

 When bites happen on the owner’s property, where the animal resides, the owner might still be liable for resulting injuries.
 Texas is the second-highest state for the number of dog attacks against postal workers, totaling 491 in one recent year.
 Of these nearly 500 attacks, just over a quarter of them (127) happened in the Rio Grande Valley District.